 This led Nick to take a new role leading breakthrough product management.
 With funding and an R&D team of chemists and engineers, they set out to re-invent the water analytics workflow.
-From ideation through launch, over the next three years, they developed a new system for drinking water testing.
+Over the next three years, from ideation through launch, they developed a new system for drinking water testing.
 This hardware device + consumable + software solution (razor/razorblade+SaaS) automates the measurement of compounds in water.
 It went on to become one of the most successful products in the company’s history.

 Since this experience, Nick has focused on investing in entrepreneurs tackling similar problems.